Alexander Godley: Boer War

-In 1898 Godley attended Staff College at Camberley but, following the outbreak of the Boer War in 1899, ended his studies early to volunteer for service in Africa.
+In 1898 Godley attended the Staff College at Camberley, which brought him into contact with George Francis Robert Henderson, "the prominent military theorist of his time".
+However, following the outbreak of the Second Boer War in 1899, ended his studies early to volunteer for service in Africa.
 Along with other officers of the Special Service Battalion, he helped to raise irregular mounted regiments.
 Godley was later adjutant to Colonel Robert Baden-Powell and was present during the siege of Mafeking.
 He was also chief staff officer to Lieutenant Colonel Herbert Plumer and later commanded the Rhodesian Brigade.
-In 1900, Godley transferred to the Irish Guards before being appointed to the staff at Aldershot as commander of the Mounted Infantry.
-Three years later he transferred to Longmoor Military Camp, commanding the Mounted Infantry there until 1906.
+In 1900, Godley transferred to the Irish Guards before being appointed to the staff at Aldershot Command as commander of the mounted infantry.

+Three years later he transferred to Longmoor Military Camp, commanding the mounted infantry there until 1906.
+By this time, Godley held the brevet rank of colonel, having been promoted in February 1905.
+He then served as an assistant adjutant general (AAG), taking over this position from Colonel John Cowans, and was promoted to full colonel in March 1906.
+Godley then served on the staff of the 2nd Division at Aldershot until March 1910 when he relinquished the position to Colonel Beauvoir De Lisle and was placed on half-pay.

 Commandant of the New Zealand Military Forces

-Godley was a colonel and serving on the staff of 2nd Division when, in 1910, he accepted the position of commandant of the New Zealand Military Forces, as the New Zealand Army was then known.
+Later in 1910 Godley accepted the position of commandant of the New Zealand Military Forces, as the New Zealand Army was then known.
 He had some reservations about his new appointment; he had been in line for command of an infantry brigade and was concerned that being posted to remote New Zealand would be detrimental to his career.
 He arrived in New Zealand to take up his duties in December 1910.
+He had been made a Companion of the Order of the Bath in June of that year.

 Promoted to temporary major general, Godley, together with fourteen British Army officers seconded to the New Zealand Military Forces, was tasked with reorganising and instilling professionalism in the military establishment of the country.
 Compulsory military training had recently been introduced by the government but with little thought as to its implementation.
 In refining the New Zealand Military Forces, Godley drew heavily on the recommendations of Lord Kitchener, who had visited New Zealand earlier in the year on an inspection tour.

 Godley established the Territorial Force, which replaced the outdated and recently disbanded Volunteer Force.
 He organised the structure of the New Zealand Military Forces into four military districts, with each district to be capable of raising an infantry and a mounted brigade.
 The districts had a specified number of battalions and regiments organised along the lines of the British Army.
 He also formed the New Zealand Staff Corps, which provided a professional body of officers to train and administer the Territorial Force.
 The quality of small arms and other personal equipment provided to the country's military personnel were improved and orders placed for new artillery pieces and machine-guns.